Avalith/presentations/slides/php_interfaces_generators/slides.md

 }
 ```

-* OuterIterator::getInnerIterator - Returns the inner iterator for the current entry.
+* ::getInnerIterator - Returns the inner iterator for the current entry.

 ### RecursiveIterator